 6) The Beauty in Men’s Clothing

-In 1933, a popular novel The Beauty in Men’s Clothing was written about Kawashima.
+The 1933 novel The Beauty in Men’s Clothing is based on the life of Kawashima.
 However, due to censorship rules, the book was presented as a fictionalised version of her exploits.

 7) The Japanese approached Kawashima again; this time to lead an army